Framing for “radicals”

 So, where does Lakoff’s work come in?
 For a start, it gives us a better understanding of our own cognitive mapping of this fundamental stuff.
 We become more adept at distinguishing the “map” from the “territory”.
 We see how our views (and those of people who oppose us), on a range of diverse topics (eg economics, international conflict, various social issues, etc), fit together from an internal “moral logic”.
 One example Lakoff provides to illustrate this is the question: Why, in the US, do conservative positions on, say, abortion, correlate with support for “punitive war” or capital punishment or opposition to social programmes for reducing child mortality?
 There’s no obvious, “rational” explanation – and no other field of research has seriously attempted to provide answers (especially not empirically-based ones).

 Frame Semantics, metaphorical framing, the cognitive-linguistic mapping of “political” views (whatever you want to call it) gives us rich insights into how our “moral” and “political” concepts form and function at the “deeper” levels of what the researchers call the “cognitive unconscious“.
 To me, there’s a beautiful irony in Robert Jensen’s evaluation of this approach as “shallow”.

-Lakoff’s book in fact deals with types of framing directly relevant to Jensen’s “fundamental” issues.
+As noted above, Lakoff’s book deals directly with types of framing relevant to Jensen’s “fundamental” issues.
 Take the section on ‘Economic Freedom’ in which Lakoff writes at length on frames which form the ‘Economic Liberty Myth’ – ie the metaphorical rationale “behind” what Jensen calls the “structures of power” and “corporate capitalism”.